 Right now, the Layout

-class works token-by-token; we now
+class works token by token; we now

-want it to go node-by-node instead.
+want it to go node by node instead.
 So let’s separate the old

 token